piyush135/SolidPrincipalWithDecoratorPatternAndDbContext/README.md

 6. **Service Layer**
    - Contains business logic, abstracts database details, and connects the controller to repositories.
+   - Implements the Strategy Pattern for tenant-specific payment strategies.

 7. **Controller**
    - Handles API requests and interacts with the service layer.